 - can you get disability for sciatica

-- sciatica a disability
+- is sciatica and nerve damage a disability